OrpheanRhapsody/js-swiss-system-tournament/README.md

 # First round of Swiss system tournament

-This little javascript program organizes the first round of a Swiss system tournament according to the Elo score of the players.
+This simple javascript program organizes the first round of a Swiss system tournament according to the Elo score of the players.

 The json file ``app/db/players.json`` must contain an even number of players.
 Each player object must have a ```elo_points``` key.